Kristina01111000/lavendersite/README.md

 - add the pickup line to the descriptions of the plants (all) - about 25 left to fix

 - double check the spelling of LaFayette, does it have a space
-- figure out why shop page was a mess -> was set to the main shop page in woocommerce
-- finalize no shipping
 - check auto emails, make sure they say pick up only

-she will email me exact wordage, add a link to homepage saying join us, right below the our story button in the our story section consider using square instead of paypal/woocommerce or linking it together next year she will have a digital file for all of the plants (images of plants are her plants, not from other places)

-stopped the store, disconnected from paypal, if we can't get square to work then she won't sell on the site

 - look into square for wp: https://wordpress.org/plugins/woocommerce-square/

-- she wants preorders up by mid-january
-- there are a lot of negative reviews -> biggest complaints is that inventiry doesn't sync, and inventory management is broken
 - estimated date of pickups for pre orders?
-- will add a banner that says preorders open on ----

 - she will be adding bundles this year
 - check the mobile view of the site, the homepage test looks wonky
 - see if footer pages can be centered